The Full Story

 Accordingly, development of the conference center on the Sports Palace (based on the fact that it violated cultural and heritage considerations) would be illegal in terms of Lithuanian law be illegal.
 Certainly any participation in the project would be unlawful, both according to Jewish law and Lithuanian law.

 PROPOSAL DOES NOT HAVE SUPPORT FROM ANY JEWISH AUTHORITY

-More recently, President of the Conference of European Rabbis (CER), Chief Rabbi Pinchas Goldschmidt issued an order stripping the CPJCE (Committee for Protecting Jewish Cemeteries in Europe) of any authority, to represent a Jewish community in Europe.
+More recently, President of the Conference of European Rabbis (CER), Chief Rabbi Pinchas Goldschmidt issued certification that the CPJCE (Committee for Protecting Jewish Cemeteries in Europe) does not have authority to represent a Jewish community in Europe.

 The Turto Bankas land bank had previously touted their development project as having the support of the CPJCE.
 This they claimed was authorization for their initiative, as it was evidence there was support from the Jewish community.
 However, the prohibition of the CPJCE by the the CER (and the Israeli rabbinical court) to conduct any communications with the government, together with an order that precludes it from participating in the development of the conference center initiative, effectively renders the project unlawful.
 See Rabbi Baron's video and address to Senator James Risch, clarifying this issue.

 In early 2017, approximately 170 descendants and heirs to the interred buried in the cemetery, filed a class action suit against Turto Bankas, the Lithuanian government and the Vilnius City Council.

 An article which describes lead plaintiff, Yosef Yizhak Pines' motivation for being part of the class action, can be reviewed on the Save Vilna BLOG.

 Court proceedings have been delayed due, to the Corona pandemic.
 A record of the list of plaintiffs in the class action suit, is available for REVIEW ON THE WEBSITE.